 To ensure that the QA/QC objectives of the TMDL Program are being met, FDEP’s Environmental Assessment Section (EAS) upon request conducts audits of data providers on behalf of the TMDL Program.

-Rationales for Not Using Existing Data
+Rationales for Exclusion of Existing Data

 In assessing surface water quality under the IWR, FDEP attempts to assemble and use all existing and readily available ambient surface water quality data.
 Measurements or observations that are known not to be representative of ambient waters (e.g., data for water coming out of a discharge pipe or known to have been collected within approved mixing zones) are not included in assessments performed under the IWR.
 Data gathered from locations that may not be representative, or during periods that are unrepresentative, of the general condition of the waterbody (e.g., samples collected during or immediately after a hurricane, or linked to a short-term event such as a sewage spill) are subject to additional review before they are included in the IWR assessment process.